sheppardd1/FARM/README.md

 ## Current functionality
 Plots path traveled by the user with rectuangles of a given width in feet.
 Based on https://github.com/sheppardd1/Mapping_GPS
 ## TODO
-* Adjust width of polyline based on user-defined tractor width
+* Track stats such as acreage covered, total acreage of define field.
-* Give user ability to define field area on map by adding points to create a polygon
+* Give user ability to save defined field.
+* Automatiacally zoom map at initialization before defining field.
 ## Dependencies
 * The app is dependent on the android-maps-utils library
 * Link to documentation: